Shawn Phillip

 Key Points:

-• Limit HIIT to 2–3 sessions per week, especially if you’re new to it.
+• Limit HIIT to 2–3 sessions per week, especially if you’re new to it, and allow for a proper recovery period between sessions to support muscle repair and overall health.

 • Include active recovery days with low-intensity cardio or stretching.